Benefit Changes are a Comin'!

 - Panoramic and full mouth X-rays – will be covered once every five years as these X-rays are not required frequently and technology allows for easier transfer of X-rays between dental offices

-- Introduction of an oral health exception process to support the oral health of individuals with certain health conditions
+- Introduction of an oral health exception process—on a pilot basis—to support the oral health of individuals with certain health conditions

 - Smoking cessation – lifetime maximum will be increasing to $1,500.
 This new maximum will help further the support we offer covered members in their efforts to quit smoking.